 Follow these steps sequentially to install a bathtub drain kit in your tub:

 Most of the time, you’ll receive drain kits disassembled.
-But if you get it assembled you need to open up the parts to install it.
-Remove the stopper, overflow pipe, main drain pipe, and Tee pipe from the assembly.
-Also, open rod joins from the overflow pipe, and rocker arm joins from the main drain pipe.
+But if you get it assembled, you need to open up the parts to install it.
+Remove the assembly’s stopper, overflow pipe, main drain pipe, and Tee pipe.
+Also, an open rod joins from the overflow pipe, and the rocker’s arm joins from the main drain pipe.

-Take the back part of the overflow sections’ head and smear some silicone on it.
-Then put the black rubber gasket on it and again some silicone on the gasket.
-After that, hold it close to the bathtub hole from outside.
-Then place the front part of the overflow sections’ head from inside to attach them.
-Now make it hand tight with the strainer setting tool.
+Take the back of the overflow section’s head and smear some silicone.
+Then, put the black rubber gasket on it and put some silicone on the gasket.
+After that, hold it close to the bathtub hole from the outside.
+Then, place the front part of the overflow sections’ head from inside to attach them.
+Now, make it hand-tight with the strainer setting tool.

 Similarly, install the main drain head without a stopper at the bottom hole of the tub.

 - Step 3: Measure and Cut the Pipe